Stephan Bierling: Life and career

 For 15 years, Bierling was a senior book reviewer for Germany's leading foreign policy journal, Internationale Politik.
 He is a frequent commentator for national and international radio and TV shows and gives a lot of public talks.
-From 1986 to 1989 Bierling was a stipendee of the Adenauer foundation and since 2009 is its mentor-in-residence at Regensburg university.
+From 1986 to 1989 Bierling was a stipendee of the Adenauer foundation and since 2009 is its mentor-in-residence at the University of Regensburg.
 In 1996, he received the Ludwig Erhard Award for outstanding economic analysis of experts under 35 years of age.
-In 2002, he won the Academic Teacher of the Year Award of the State of Bavaria, in 2008 and 2010 he was runner-up for the nationwide Professor of the Year Award of Unicum magazine in the field of humanities and social sciences, in 2013 he won the award.
-Bierling held many elective administrative positions, e.g. dean of department (2007–08) and Vice President of Regensburg University (2008–10).
-Since 2017 he is a member of the board for the PhD program "Security and Development" of the Adenauer Foundation.
+In 2002, he won the Academic Teacher of the Year Award of the State of Bavaria, in 2008 and 2010 he was runner-up for the nationwide Professor of the Year Award of Unicum magazine in the field of humanities and social sciences, and in 2013 he won the award.
+Bierling held many elective administrative positions, e.g., dean of department (2007 to 2008) and Vice President of the University of Regensburg (2008 to 2010).
+Since 2017, he is a member of the board for the PhD program "Security and Development" of the Adenauer Foundation.

-For 25 years Bierling led all in all 500 German students to the annual summer school Summer Symposium on U.S. Foreign Policy in Washington, D.C, which brings together students from all over the world.
-Since 2005 under his supervision students have participated in the largest simulation conference in the world, the National Model United Nations in New York.
-He has raised more than 200.000 € for these programs.
+For 25 years, Bierling led all in all 500 German students to the annual summer school Summer Symposium on U.S. Foreign Policy in Washington, D.C, which brings together students from all over the world.
+Since 2005, students under his supervision have participated in the largest simulation conference in the world, the National Model United Nations in New York.
+He has raised more than €200,000 for these programs.
 Bierling edits a book series in which his IR graduates can publish their theses (30 vols. so far).
 He regularly invites politicians, journalists, diplomats, generals, and foreign policy experts for discussions with his students.
-In 2006, 2007 and 2009 Bierling did extensive lecture tours in China and in Chile.
+In 2006, 2007 and 2009, Bierling did extensive lecture tours in China and in Chile.
 Bierling was born in 1962 in the Bavarian Alpine village of Oberammergau.